 ✦ Cenotes Riviera Maya Diving

-The underground river system is open to the ocean, while fresh water from the mainland flows out into the ocean, then saltwater from the sea also creeps inland to the cenotes.
-Since saltwater is denser than freshwater, you can see the layers of the water, which by the way, make it almost impossible to see through while you are diving.
-Just the areas where the two intermix is the part where you can’t see anything, you can see above the layers of water and below the layers of water, but not in that “mixed” area.
+The underground river system is open to the ocean, while freshwater from the mainland flows out into the ocean, then saltwater from the sea also creeps inland to the cenotes.
+Since saltwater is denser than freshwater, you can see the layers of the water, which by the way, makes it almost impossible to see through while you are diving.
+Just the areas where the two intermixes are the part where you can’t see anything, you can see above the layers of water and below the layers of water, but not in that “mixed” area.
 (Reminds me of mixing oil and water during a science experiment).

-One of the interesting properties of salt water is how it absorbs and transmits light.
-Divers descending into the salt water portion of the cenote will notice that the salt water has a sparkling blue quality.
-Rays of sunlight filtering down through the salt water lose their red tones, and the surface appears a rich cobalt blue.
+One of the interesting properties of saltwater is how it absorbs and transmits light.
+Divers descending into the saltwater portion of the Cenote Cancun, you will notice that the saltwater has a sparkling blue quality.
+Rays of sunlight filtering down through the saltwater lose their red tones, and the surface appears a rich cobalt blue.
 It is very cool to observe this interesting light effect.

-while the stalagmite is below and sticks up.
-They grow in pairs or groups, the slightly acidic water dissolves some of the limestone, carrying it downward.
+They grow in pairs or groups, the slightly acidic water dissolves some of the limestone carrying it downward.
 When the water evaporates, the limestone appears to have flowed downward.
 Some of the water does not evaporate until it has fallen through the air and landed on the floor while the remaining limestone builds the stalagmite.